mitudinh12/mitudinh12/README.md

 <h2 align="center">Hello there!
 My name is Tú Đinh</h2>
 <p align="left">I'm an IT student at Metropolia University of Applied Sciences.
 I'm learning to become a Mobile/Full Stack Developer.

-I'm also currently working as a License Operations Specialist at TD SYNNEX Finland Oy.
+I'm currently working as a License Operations Specialist at TD SYNNEX Finland Oy.

-In my free time, I enjoy playing badminton and exploring history, geopolitics, cuisine, and cultures from around the world. </p>

 ### 💼 Where i am currently working at